Active development macOS (Apple Silicon) · Linux x64 · Windows x64

 A canvas graph that scales.

-100K+ commits render smoothly via a viewport-sliced renderer.
-Branch lanes, merge curves, sync-state lines, and author highlighting — all on HTML canvas, not DOM.
+100K+ commits render smoothly.
+Branch lanes, merge curves, sync-state lines, and author highlighting — all on HTML canvas, not DOM. ⌘F filters by author, message, or ref.

 Multi-repo tabs.